“‘ere squire, you looking for a ticket?” This is what you need to know…

 Stay tuned for announcements

-The suits in the German Football League like to earn their money by pontificating about when games will be played and will slowly release their decisions as the season progresses.
-All you know at the beginning of a season is when the first two and the last two games will be played (Note: All teams play the last two games on the Sunday at 2.30pm).
-So you need to keep up-to-date with announcements.
+The suits in the German Football League like to earn their money by pontificating about when games will be played (the reason is to assess the impact of International and European games on teams and allow these teams more time to recover).
+So you need to keep up-to-date with announcements – see our page for the current season; it will be updated with confirmed dates.
 Once you know the confirmed date of a game you can get a ticket right?
 Hold your horses, tiger!

 So you know the date of a game.
 Where do you get tickets from?
 And when should you apply for a ticket?
-We recommend that you apply (by email) to the St. Pauli FANLADEN, which is part of the club dedicated to the fan scene.
-They receive an allocation of tickets for fans, especially overseas fans.
-There is always a demand but it is usual to get a ticket unless you are asking for a load.
-Being a member of an affiliated fan club should help your chances.
-However, they will only get tickets a couple of weeks before the game so there’s no point applying too far in advance.
+You can go direct to the club but for overseas fans the best bit is to contact the club’s FANLADEN, which serves the fan scene.
+They receive an allocation of tickets for overseas supporters.
+However, they will only get tickets a couple of weeks before the game so there’s no point applying too far in advance; if you do they will simply tell you get back to them nearer the time.
+See the Links section below.

 Picking up Tickets